Peris Thuo, Deputy Head of the ECR Network

 Charlotte Scott, ECR Network Membership Officer

-Charlotte oversees the entire ECR Network membership in her role as the Membership Officer.
-She has been working on the ECR Network for over 2 years and follows ECRs' journeys from the moment they register to join the Network, through to the activities which they participate and engage in.
+Charlotte oversees the ECR Network membership in her role as the Membership Officer.
+She has been working on the ECR Network for almost 3 years and follows ECRs' journeys from the moment they register to join the Network, through to the activities which they participate and engage in.

-As well as monitoring engagement levels and analysing membership demographics, Charlotte works on the online community platform, keeping members informed and up to date with the latest Network activities.
+As well as monitoring engagement levels and analysing membership demographics, Charlotte leads on the online community platform, keeping members informed and up to date with the latest Network activities.

 Charlotte has previously worked as a Research Assistant and has a BA (Hons) in Media & Communications from the University of West London.